Saikrishnareddy12345/django_restApi_project1/README.md

 ```

-2) the API shows only one Record and output look like JSON format
+2) the API shows only one Product and output look like JSON in format

 ```shell